Reboot CSS

 - Update some browser default values to use

-s for scalable component spacing. - Avoid
+rems instead ofems for scalable component spacing. - Avoid

-is a simpler mental model. - For easier scaling across device sizes, block elements should use
+margin-top.
+Vertical margins can collapse, yielding unexpected results.
+More importantly though, a single direction ofmarginis a simpler mental model. - For easier scaling across device sizes, block elements should use

-s. - Keep declarations of
+rems formargins. - Keep declarations of

--related properties to a minimum, usinginherit
+font-related properties to a minimum, usinginheritwhenever possible.

 Page defaults

-elements are updated to provide better page-wide defaults.
+The <html> and <body> elements are updated to provide better page-wide defaults.
 More specifically:

 -